als8446/TripleTen-Data-Science-Projects/Sprint 01 - Customer Loyalty Program Preparation/README.md

 # 📊 Project 01 - Customer Loyalty Program Preparation

 ## 📌 Project Overview
+As part of the data analytics team at **Store 1**, my task in the first phase was to **prepare the data for analysis**.
-The e-commerce company **Store 1** is preparing the launch of a new **Customer Loyalty Program**.
-To achieve this, the company needs to analyze its customer database and ensure the data is **clean, consistent, and well-organized**.
+The company was launching a new **Customer Loyalty Program** and needed to ensure its customer database was **clean, consistent, and organized**.

-The main objective is to design **personalized campaigns** and **optimize marketing actions** by segmenting customers based on variables such as:
+The main goal of this phase was to support the design of **personalized marketing campaigns** by segmenting customers based on variables such as:
 - Age
 - Purchase history
 - Product categories purchased

-As part of the analytics team, your task in this first phase is to **prepare the data for analysis**.

 ---

-## 🎯 Project Objectives
+## 🎯 My Objectives
 - Clean customer profiles.
 - Standardize names and ages.
-- Calculate the total spending per customer.
+- Calculate total spending per customer.
 - Validate data consistency and correct errors.
-- Prepare data to generate **business KPIs**.
+- Prepare the dataset to generate **business KPIs**.

 ---

 ## 📂 Dataset Description
-The dataset is provided as a **Python list** with the following structure:
+I worked with a dataset provided as a **Python list** with the following structure:

 | Column Name         | Description                                                                 |
 |---------------------|-----------------------------------------------------------------------------|